Yishak-Ali/CR-Data-Pipeline-Project/README.md

 2. **Extraction**: Upon each run, Python scripts send requests to the API and parse the JSON data.
 A dynamic player ID filter removes known terminated or banned players before proceeding to transformation.

 3. **Transformation**: JSON responses are normalized and processed into a structured DataFrame.
-A deduplication filter ensures no duplicate records are stored.
+A deduplication filter, driven by checks of the database, ensures no duplicate records are stored.
 Newly failed player ID pings (terminated or banned players) are logged into a blacklist, preventing failed pings to API on subsequent runs.

 4. **Loading**: Cleaned data is loaded into a local SQL Server database via SQLAlchemy.
 Any existing database records associated with failed players are purged.
 A logging mechanism records script activity, status, and errors for traceability.